 - Positive review swaps with other sellers

 Short of any of those situations developing, having a bad review removed is virtually impossible according to Amazon's review guidelines, no matter how much you would like it to be gone.

 But assuming one of those above scenarios has taken place, you have a few different options at your disposal.

-Below every customer review is a tiny little button where you can report any illegal reviews, whether they're on your listing or not.
+Below every customer review is a tiny little button where you can report abuse on any illegal reviews, whether they're on your listing or not.
 This automatically flags the review in Amazon's system for a moderator to inspect manually.